Mkejriwal270/K8s-EKS-QuickStart/index.md

-So it’s 2021 & everybody wants to push their apps to Kubernetes.
-But let’s face it, this is still unknown territory for a lot of teams, especially those trying to modernise their existing legacy apps.
+So it’s 2021 & everybody wants to move their applications to Kubernetes.
+As a matter of fact, this is still unknown territory for a lot of developers.
 Having to go through endless tutorials & blogs just for getting started can be daunting, especially when you have deadlines to meet.
 We know there's Minikube & similar other tools out there, but enterprise cloud environments & their constraints are often hard to replicate locally.

 Not anymore, though!